AlejandorLazaro/UnityTextMeshProAnimation/README.md

 Simple one-file addition to add animation support to Unity's TextMeshPro game objects!

+**NOTE:**
+Needs to switch to using an update loop for smoother animations! *Highly* suggest using Luca3317's [TMPEffects](https://github.com/Luca3317/TMPEffects) instead, as it has excellent documentation and is fully featured!

 ## Install

 Simply add the **TextAnimation.cs** file to your Unity script folder!